open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 // PrioritizerAddOnScore represents the configuration of the addon score source. type PrioritizerAddOnScore struct {
 	// ResourceName defines the resource name of the AddOnPlacementScore.
-	// The placement prioritizer select AddOnPlacementScore CR by this name.
+	// The placement prioritizer selects AddOnPlacementScore CR by this name.
 	// +kubebuilder:validation:Required
 	// +required
 	ResourceName string `json:"resourceName"`